weirbran/TriviaGame/README.md

 - JavaScript
 - [jQuery](https://api.jquery.com/) - JavaScript Library

 Try it!
-Click on the following link to preview the completed assignment:
+Click on the following link to view the completed assignment:

 https://github.com/weirbran/TriviaGame